 Finance and Operations

-Carol is the foundation’s primary liaison on asset management.
+Carol Pollack is the Connecticut Health Foundation’s primary liaison on asset management.
 She directs finance and accounting, personnel and technology functions, and oversees office operations.

 Before joining CT Health, Carol was founder and president of Diversified Financial Solutions, providing finance and operations support to several organizations, including the Universal Health Care Foundation of Connecticut.
 Previously, Carol served as chief financial officer for Housing Authority Insurance in Cheshire; the Comprehensive Care Corporation in Tampa, Florida; and held several positions at CIGNA Corporation in Bloomfield and Philadelphia.